Ford F-Series (medium-duty truck): Original design

+Facelift

 During its 19-year production run, the sixth-generation medium-duty F-Series received few changes outside of powertrain revisions.
 After the 1984 logo change, the medium-duty F-Series did not have any exterior change (aside from engine badging) until 1995, when the forward-tilting hood was standardized with a more aerodynamic design; along with an enlarged grille, and the turn signals were relocated outboard of the headlamps.
 With the exception of its steering column, the medium-duty F-Series used the interior and dashboard of the 1980–1986 F-Series through its entire production.